-Postdoctoral fellowships are supported by the Andrew W. Mellon Foundation.
-One fellowship will be awarded biennially beginning in 2018 for two consecutive academic years to a postdoctoral fellow studying the history, theory, or criticism of the visual arts of any period or culture.
+The postdoctoral fellowship fellowship program is supported by the Andrew W. Mellon Foundation.
+One fellowship will be awarded biennially for two consecutive academic years to a postdoctoral fellow studying the history, theory, or criticism of the visual arts of any period or culture.
 The A. W. Mellon Postdoctoral Fellow is expected to reside in Washington.
 During the first year the fellow undertakes independent research and writing.
 The fellow also designs and directs an intensive weeklong seminar for the seven predoctoral fellows at CASVA, focusing on a topic related to the applicant's field of interest and with a special emphasis on methodological issues.
 In the second academic year, while continuing research and writing in residence, the A. W. Mellon Postdoctoral Fellow teaches one course (advanced undergraduate or graduate) by arrangement at a neighboring university.
 The fellow will also direct an intensive weeklong seminar for the seven predoctoral fellows in residence, which can be a repeat or revision of the one designed and directed in the first academic year.

 Predoctoral Dissertation Fellowships